 Course studied: BSc Hons Mathematics, Statistics & Finance, 1997

-Current position: Founder & Director of Traveleyes
+Position at time of writing: Founder & Director of Traveleyes

 Interesting fact: Amar is also an accomplished television presenter, and his appearance on 2020’s series of Celebrity MasterChef marks the first time a blind contestant has appeared on the UK series

 When I was 18 years old, I lost my sight but I still wanted to explore the world.
 However, when I was approaching mainstream travel companies as a solo blind traveler, I found that no-one in the entire industry was willing to let me travel without being accompanied by a carer.
 In the wake of this, and after my successful career as the Head of Finance at one of the UK’s largest international telecommunications firms, I decided I would create Traveleyes, a tour operator that specialises in taking blind travellers all over the world (and back again!).